jprante/elasticsearch-jdbc/README.md

 The importer can fetch data from RDBMS while multithreaded bulk mode ensures high throughput when indexing to Elasticsearch.

-## JDBC importer parameters
+## JDBC importer definition file

-The general form of a JDBC import specification is
+The general form of a JDBC import specification is a JSON object.

 	{
 	    "type" : "jdbc",